What is a GPU Database?

 The growth of GPU speed is exceeding the rate of data growth, which is why GPUs have promise to deliver next generation platforms for accelerating analytics at scale.
 GPUs are also vastly outstripping CPUs in terms of memory bandwidth.

-GPU-accelerated databases provide significant benefits compared to mainstream CPU databases, especially when it comes to repetitive queries on massive amounts of data.
+Accelerated databases provide significant benefits compared to mainstream databases, especially when it comes to repetitive queries on massive amounts of data.

-The power of GPU-accelerated databases makes it easier to work with extremely large data sets or extremely fast data streams from sources such as the Internet of Things, clickstreams and business transactions.
+The power of accelerated databases makes it easier to work with extremely large data sets or extremely fast data streams from sources such as the Internet of Things, clickstreams and business transactions.

 The superior compute power of GPUs give the GPU database a clear speed advantage for complex queries.
 This is important when patterns and insights need to be discovered in real time, for immediate action.